Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 What About Other Model Years

 They say they would not recommend this year’s Ford Escape to anyone except their “worst enemy.”
-With 85 complaints (at the time of writing) with a severity rating of 9.2 out of 10 for this particular issue on the 2006 Escape.
+There were 85 complaints (at the time of writing), with a severity rating of 9.2 out of 10 for this particular issue on the 2006 Escape.

 Unfortunately, things don’t get any better for the 2014 model either, with the same source stating that transmission issues are a “major problem” for the Escape occurring at around 70,000 miles.
 That’s a relatively low mileage for a transmission and a repair cost of over $4,500.